rafaeljusto/dnsdisco/README.md

 * Each server is verified with a health check (simple connection test)
 * Load balancer choose the best server to send the request (RFC 2782 algorithm)
 * Library is flexible so you could change any part with your own implementation
+* Has only standard library dependencies (except for tests)

 A basic use would be: